-A common use case for this feature is to define variables for environment-specific URLs, API endpoints, API keys, etc. so that you can easily run the same tests across multiple environments such as staging and production.
+A common use case for this feature is to define variables for environment-specific URLs, API endpoints, and API keys so that you can run the same tests across multiple environments such as staging and production.

 - Hover over the name of the environment that you'd like to add the environment variable to.
-A pencil icon will appear next to the environment.
+A pencil icon appears next to the environment name.

 Use all caps for environment variable names

 By using the conventional "screaming snake case," you can quickly distinguish environment variables from the other variables in a test.

 Examples: API_URL, ADMIN_USERNAME

 Once created, you can use environment variables in your tests in the same way as you would use other variables created in the test.
 For example, you can input an environment variable into a text field, use it to visit a URL or reference it as part of an API request as shown on the screenshot below.

 The following valid expressions are supported for environment variables:

 - Random data